matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 ### `eip712TxHash`

-Returns signed keccak256 representation of a transaction with signature.
+Returns the hash of an EIP712 transaction.

 #### Inputs

-- `transaction`: given by id ?? as ??
+- `transaction`: EIP712 transaction as any type.
-- `ethSignature?`: the transaction signer signature ?? as `EthereumSignature` object (optional).
+- `ethSignature?`: ECDSA signature of the transaction as `EthereumSignature` object (optional).

 ```ts
 function eip712TxHash(transaction: any, ethSignature?: EthereumSignature) {